 Data management plans (DMPs) play an integral role in ensuring that data are collected, organized, stored, and shared responsibly.
-Biomedical and biological researchers writing such plans frequently ask for examples of excellent DMPs that incorporate their data types and specific storage, access, and IP requirements.
-To respond to this need, and to celebrate excellence in managing and sharing biomedical and biological data, FASEB launched the DataWorks!
+Biological and biomedical researchers writing such plans frequently ask for examples of excellent DMPs that incorporate their data types and specific storage, access, and IP requirements.
+To respond to this need, and to celebrate excellence in managing and sharing biological and biomedical data, FASEB launched the DataWorks!
 Data Management Plan Challenge.

-We are seeking DMPs that incorporate image data types, human subjects data, and big data into a template based on the 2023 NIH Data Management and Sharing Plan Requirements (NOT-OD-014).
-We invite you to amend your existing DMP or create one specifically for this competition for a chance to win one of 10 Outstanding NIH DMSP awards, each of which includes a prize of $500.
+We are seeking DMPs that use the 2023 NIH Data Management and Sharing Plan template (NOT-OD-014).
+We invite you to amend your existing DMP or create one specifically for this competition for a chance to win one of ten Outstanding NIH DMSP awards, each of which includes a prize of $500.

-- The DMP must describe a current or past biological or biomedical research project that uses or generates images or human subjects data and generates big data.
+- The DMP must describe a current or past biological or biomedical research project.

 - The DMP must use the FASEB DataWorks! template in the DMPTool.
 You will need to register for an account (it’s free) to access the template.

-- The DMP should be in English no more than two single-spaced pages in length.
+- The DMP should be in English and no more than two single-spaced pages in length.

 - The DMP must be prepared using the DMPTool and made publicly available online.

 - DMP Challenge submissions must use the FASEB submissions form and include a DMP-ID generated through the DMPTool.

 Because of legal restrictions beyond our control, while anyone submitting a DMP will be considered for an award, the monetary component of the award is only available to participants who are eligible to work in the United States.